 Motor Power and Speed

-The best table saw under 500 can definitely be used with various blades, but that’s not all you need to ensure accurate cuts.
+A good table saw can definitely be used with various blades, but that’s not all you need to ensure accurate cuts.
 These high-quality tools should also have a powerful motor to drive the blades.
 The motor power, usually measured in horsepower or HP, should provide you with at least 13-15 amps.
 The higher the number for HP or amp, the more powerful your table saw will be.

 Our woodworking experts say you should look for a table saw that has an RPM of at least 5,000.
 The RPM is mutually exclusive to the motor power, as you may see models with the same amperage but varying RPM.